MAXIMUM THE HORMONE

 Frequently Asked Questions

-Some of MAXIMUM THE HORMONE's most popular songs include What's up, people?!, ChuChu Lovely MuniMuni MuraMura PrinPrin Boron Nururu ReroRero, HAWATARI NIOKU CENTI [2-hundred-million-centimeter-long blades] - TV edit.
-These tracks have impressed fans and helped cement their place in the music industry.
+MAXIMUM THE HORMONE's most streamed songs include What's up, people?!, ChuChu Lovely MuniMuni MuraMura PrinPrin Boron Nururu ReroRero, HAWATARI NIOKU CENTI [2-hundred-million-centimeter-long blades] - TV edit.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.